 In this KillerGuitarRigs review, we’ll be taking a deep dive into one of the most popular combo practice amps for beginners, the Fender Champion 20.
 Fender has made some of the world’s most historically significant amplifiers, and as such they are a go-to brand for newer players looking to get a good amp on a budget – but is this reputation warranted when it comes to their small solid-state amps?

 Fender Champion 20: Who Is This For?

 The Fender Champion 20 is a great amplifier for beginners.
 Despite the low price, it has the appearance of a classic Fender Blackface, which is definitely appealing to players who want to look the part.
 It also makes for a great upgrade for the cheaper amps that come as part of a kit or bundle if you’re looking for something a bit louder than your 10 or 15 watt combo.

 Fender Champion 20: Appearance / Features / Controls

 Initial impressions of the Champion 20 were great.
 As we pointed out briefly, it looks like a miniature Fender Champ, a classic Fender model, and this definitely adds to the appeal.
 It has the black control face, black vinyl, and silver grille mesh.

-The construction is absolutely solid, there’s no mistaking it for a high end, premium amp, but make no mistakes, it’s as well made as you’d expect from a Fender product.
+The construction is absolutely solid; there’s no mistaking it for a high-end, premium amp (like say a ’65 Princeton Reverb), but make no mistakes, it’s as well made as you’d expect from a Fender product.
 The cabinet is open backed and is made from 7 ply MDF, which isn’t the most resonant wood, but it’s definitely built to last.